happibivouac/100-days-of-code/log.md

 *Thoughts*: Feeling more comfortable since I am going over the basics and able to see where I had made some mistakes.
 Looking forward to seeing what I'm able to come up with after continuing to go through with this restart.

+## Day 5: January 5th, 2018

+*Progress*: No progress.
+Missed the day.

+*Thoughts*: Plans came up, I missed out on doing it.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)